THE BLACK CAT

-Ricardo Cortez is the slick operator hired by an unseen party to retrieve some incriminating love letters from Morley's suitcase.
-He knows the coppers will pin her murder on him so he sets out to solve it before the law can fix the ubiquitous washed-out bridge.
-The ending, on a foggy cliff with a single engine police plane coming in overhead, and the two guys walking off into the fog, foreshadows Casablanca!!
-The only difference, the plane is going the opposite direction.
-The photography is shadowy to Von Sternbergian levels, but with (in this case, Spanish-style) old dark house accoutrements -- secret passages, clues, complex motives and sophisticated banter.
+Ricardo Cortez is the slick leader of the gangsters, he'd been hired by an unseen party to retrieve some incriminating love letters from Morley's suitcase.
+The ending, on a foggy cliff with a single engine police plane coming in overhead and the two guys walking off into the fog, foreshadows Casablanca!!
+The only difference, the plane is going the opposite direction!
+The End!
+The photography is shadowy and intoxicating almost to Von Sternbergian levels, but with (in this case, Spanish-style) old dark house accoutrements -- secret passages, clues, complex motives and sophisticated pre-code banter.
 And I didn't even mention Hilda Vaughn as Morely's awesome, slightly Sapphic maid!
-She may be the coolest maid in all pre-code, almost a Leporello-level co-conspirator rather than a mere servant.
-And if the lesbian currents didn't run deep enough, there's the butch old aunt played by Pauline Frederick who--like Mercedes McCambridge in GIANT--is fond of using horse breeding terminology when scrutinizing the lineage and dental work of potential in-laws.
+She may be the coolest maid in all pre-code cinema, almost a Leporello-level co-conspirator rather than a mere servant.
+And if the lesbian currents didn't run deep enough, there's the butch old aunt played by Pauline Frederick who--like Mercedes McCambridge in Giant--is fond of using horse breeding terminology when scrutinizing the lineage and dental work of potential in-laws.

 THE ROGUE'S TAVERN

 1936 - Puritan Pictures - **

 Detective Wallace Ford wants to marry Babara Pepper and quickly so they head to a remote lodge the next state over (where its presumably easier to wed impulsively), there to meet a preacher at a tavern for a quickie service.
 But man, did Ford ever pick the wrong place!
 A gaggle of suspicious types mill in the lobby, and then a dog bares his fangs on cue at certain windows and soon, sans preacher, they're all locked in by a mysterious killer.
 Suspects include a cabal of diamond smugglers, an old coot in a wheelchair and, I forget who elsezzz - I've seen this movie a dozen times and fallen asleep every time, but there are worse films to doze off to than this one, as long as you wake up in time to marvel at the sustained crazy killer monologue finale.